KristinaMFrazier/kristinamfrazier/README.md

 ## Hi, I'm Kristina 👋

 ### About Me:
-I currently live in Pittsburgh, PA and I work for Uber's Advanced Technology Group - I am enjoying helping make Autonomous Vehicles a reality!
-I started my career as an Urban Planner, but I'm following my passion for data and tech and pursuing a new career in data analytics.
+I currently live in Pittsburgh, PA and I work for The Heinz Endowments (THE) - Currently, I help THE make data-driven grantmaking decisions to more efficiently serve the interests of the Pittsburgh non-profit and public-sector community!
+But, I use my github here to play and to showcase my personal portfolio of analytics projects.

 I am formally trained in Geographic Information Systems at the graduate degree level, but in the past three years I've completed several online bootcamps (through Udacity and Coursera) and in-person workshops (with Metis and General Assembly) to hone my skills with Python, SQL, and practical statistics.

-I am currently using GitHub to showcase all of the coding and data projects I am most proud of and am currently working on.

 ### Repo Walkthrough: